 The following year Buemi scored eight points and again was 16th overall.
 In 2010, his best result was 8th place at Canadian Grand Prix.
 The season of 2011 was his last year in Formula 1 as a regular driver and his best so far.
 He earned 15 points to finish 15th overall, with 8th place in Australia and Hungary as the most notable results.
 Buemi then lost his seat in Formula 1 but rejoined Red Bull as their test and reserve pilot.

 In 2012, Buemi switched to sportscars racing.
 He signed a contract with Toyota to drive at 24 Hours of Le Mans, alongside Anthony Davidson and Stephane Sarrazin, but they retired after a crash on lap 82.
 For the 2013 campaign, he continued with Toyota, this time as a full-time driver in the FIA World Endurance Championship.
 With the same teammates, he did very well to finish second at Le Mans and third in the championship.

 Parallel to his endurance racing career, Buemi was developing a career in the FIA Formula E Championship, participating from the inaugural season (2014-2015).
 In 2014, he was invited by e.dams Renault team to drive alongside Nicolas Prost in world's first electric racing competition.
 The Swiss racer immediately became one of the stars in the competition.
-He won three races during 2014/2015 but missed the title as he was just a point behind Nelson Piquet Jr. For the 2015/2016 season, Buemi stayed with Renault e.dams and he won the title in a close fight against Lucas di Grassi.
+He won three races during the season but missed the title as he was just a point behind Nelson Piquet Jr. For the 2015/2016 season, Buemi stayed with Renault e.dams and he won the title in a close fight against Lucas di Grassi.
 He was a race winner three times.